Unhinged Super Maniac Minion ALPHA X flings open the door to his dump of a shack, just on the side of the soot-covered Explosion Tower.

 Chaos pats him on the head.
 “I think they’d like to know the you that isn’t always up to something.
 I’m sure you’re perfectly fun to the right folks without so much effort – as a matter of fact I’m sure there’s sorts around Towerne that are entirely comfortable with you simply being as you are.”

 Unhinged Super Maniac Minion ALPHA X scoffs at it, looking over with a defensive glance to Dimensionomancy Infrastructure Minion, who’s still standing to the side with a smug, if pleasant look on his face.
-“I… I don’t really think there’s people around that would be okay with me being just… boring, you know?”
+“I… I don’t really think there’s people around that would be okay with me being just… boring, you know?
+Like, I can’t think of anyone that actually finds me interesting when I’m not up to something.”

 Chaos gives another pat, this time on his back.
 “I do.“